Forensics: Linguistics

 Scripta Manent

-Texts published by some of the accused comrades were compared with claims of responsibility by the Informal Anarchist Federation, with the aim of proving that the comrades had written these claims[2].
+Texts published by some of the accused comrades were compared with action claims by the Informal Anarchist Federation, with the aim of proving that the comrades had written these claims[2].